How Do Torque Rings Operate?

 - A smooth ID should be on your torque ring to mitigate the risk of collar failure due to washout.
 While traditional API piping can’t protect against this failure, a smooth ID covers exposed threads.

 Ready to get started with torque rings?
 Give a Premiere Inc. representative a call to see how the Premiere torque ring (PTR) can minimize your costs.
 An FEA comparison of Premiere Inc.’s torque rings shows that Premiere Inc.’s model can balance your connection positionally, while relieving failing hoop stress, better than other company models.
-Check out Premiere Inc.’s website to learn more about these products and services.
+View more information about Premiere Inc.’s Torque Rings and other services.